-In addition to the relational context itself, a couples’ openness to dietary change is likely shaped by partner attributes, including: gender, gender identity, and ideology.
-In the context of plant-forward transitions, gender and gender identity may be important moderators particularly among heterosexual couples.
+In addition to the relational context itself, openness to dietary change is likely shaped by partner attributes, including: gender identity and ideology.
+In the context of plant-forward transitions, gender identity may be important moderator particularly among heterosexual couples.
 Compared to men, women tend to be more conscious of their animal-product consumption and are more willing to change these consumption patterns (e.g., see Fonseca & Sanchez-Sabate, 2022).
 Furthermore, traditional views of masculinity are often at odds with meat-free diets, due to the symbolic potency of meat as a “male” prerogative (e.g., see Rozin et al., 2012; Salmen & Dhont, 2022; Sobal, 2005).
 In practice, the food preferences of heterosexual women often fall subordinate to those of their male partner and their children (Bove et al., 2003; Charles & Kerr, 1988; Hochschild & Machung, 2015).
 Though, research suggests that this may be modulated by one’s views around gender roles, with egalitarian partnerships more inclined to compromise on food choices than those couples who endorse more traditional gender roles (Brown & Miller, 2002).
 Indeed, attitudes towards animal products are shaped by wider ideological factors, such as political orientation - with politically right-leaning individuals often consuming more animal products than left-leaning or centrist individuals (e.g., see Dhont & Hodson, 2014; Grünhage & Reuter, 2020).

 The current study and research questions

 In the present study, we sought to investigate how the dietary alignment and relational climate of cohabiting couples relates to their current dietary practises and openness to plant-forward dietary transitions.
 In particular, we considered the flexibility and cohesion dimensions of relational climate (Olson, 2011) of animal-product consumers currently within a long-term relationship.
 Our research was guided by several preregistered questions (AsPredicted: #93437, available here: https://aspredicted.org/fu3td.pdf).
-We considered how couple’s perceptions of whether their dietary identity and goals are matched or unmatched, as well as their relational climate, relates to their current dietary practises, including the degree of coordination that couples experience around eating, and predictions about how smoothly they would manage a transition to a plant-based diet.
-While these analyses was largely exploratory, we hypothesised that, relative to unmatched meat-eating couples, matched couples would anticipate greater diet-related tension in the event that either themselves or their partner reduced their consumption of animal products.
-In addition, we pre-registered the prediction that balanced relational systems (i.e., moderately flexible and cohesive couples) would foster greater co-ordination, lower tension and increased openness to plant-forward dietary transitions.
+We considered how relational climate and a person’s perception of their dietary alignment with their partner relates to their current dietary practises and their predictions about how smoothly they would manage a transition to a plant-based diet.
+Though the study was largely exploratory, we hypothesised that, relative to unmatched meat-eating couples, matched couples would anticipate greater diet-related tension in the event that either themselves or their partner reduced their consumption of animal products.
+In addition, we pre-registered the prediction that balanced relational systems (i.e., moderately flexible and cohesive couples) would foster greater dietary coordination, lower tension and increased openness to plant-forward dietary transitions.

-We also engaged in an exploratory analysis to understand how characteristics of the couple, related to gender and political orientation, might interact with relational climate to impact on these diet-related outcomes.
-Though exploratory, we expected left-leaning partnerships would foster a relational environment that is more seamlessly able to adopt plant-forward diets.
-In addition, we expected that, within heterosexual couples, women would report being more open to plant-forward diets than their male counterparts, whose preferences for animal products may be a frequent source of conflict.
+We also engaged in an exploratory analysis to understand how characteristics of the couple—specifically, gender and political orientation—might interact with relational climate to impact on these diet-related outcomes.
+We expected left-leaning partnerships would foster a relational environment that is more seamlessly able to adopt plant-forward diets.
+In addition, we expected that, within heterosexual couples, women would report being more open to plant-forward diets than their male counterparts, whose preferences for animal products may be a potential source of conflict.

 Method